All Episodes

 The sex trafficking charge is two women going down on each other and Keith watching.

-You know, the child pornography is a picture that allegedly was taken by him many years ago, and it's planted.
+You know, the child pornography is a picture that allegedly was taken by him many years ago and it's planted.

-So I'll say one thing about one thing about pedophiles is they don't just have a handful of pictures.
+So well, I'll say one thing about one thing about pedophiles is they don't just have a handful of pictures.

 No, this was not that.

-This was this is a person that he spent 12 years with, and allegedly they're saying, Well, he took pictures of her too young, and which is you know, again, the FBI modified those dates to make it appear that she was 15.
+And allegedly, they're saying, well, he took pictures of her too young, and which is, you know, again, the FBI modified those dates to make it appear that she was 15.

-The best former FBI experts, Alan Dorsowitz, Ron Sullivan, everyone who's who knows law or cyber saying that, but people think they know they don't only know that this is one picture of a of a partner of 12 years, they think this is someone who's messing with children, you know.
+But people think they don't, they don't only not know that this is one picture of a partner of 12 years, they think this is someone who's messing with children.

 Wow.